KevinDennyII/evaluations-react-table-crud-master/README.md

 - The schema you have to work with is in the repo as `schema.graphql`.

-- You'll have to create an `env.js` file in the `src` directory with the content:
+- You'll have to create an `.env` file in the `src` directory with the content:

 ```js
 export default {